zeittresor/protracker_mod_choral_generator/README.md

 <i><b>New in Commit c27098e (latest / 31.12.2025 v1.4.9):</b></i>

-- Improvements for the Spectrum Analyser
+- Improvements for the Spectrum Analyzer
 - WAV export function added (optional)
 - TXT file export with all parameters / patterns added (optional)